riddhiman-ghatak/ML_on_campus_guide/README.md

   ✅DSA (sometimes in Python or R), ✅SQL, ✅MCQ *(math reasoning, stats, ML, DL, GenAI basics)*

 * **Technical Round**
-  Questions on stats and ML/DL fundamentals.
+  ✅Questions on stats and ML/DL fundamentals.
-  No DSA round as such.
+  ✅No DSA round as such.
-  Focus will be on your projects and past experiences (mainly)
+  ✅Focus will be on your projects and past experiences (mainly)

 * **HR Round**
   *Prepare well before interview*